swcarpentry/git-novice/_episodes/07-github.md

 > ## The '-u' Flag
 >
 > You may see a `-u` option used with `git push` in some documentation.
-It is
-> related to concepts we cover in our intermediate lesson, and can safely be
-> ignored for now.
+This
+> option is synonymous with the `--set-upstream-to` option for the `git branch`
+> command, and is used to associate the current branch with a remote branch so
+> that the `git pull` command can be used without any arguments.
+To do this,
+> simply use `git push -u origin master` once the remote has been set up.
 {: .callout}

 We can pull changes from the remote repository to the local one as well: